julietacampos88/github-typeahead/README.md

 The way I interpreted it was that as I typed, I should get all the repos from the username I was typing.
 I wasn't entirely sure if I was supposed to make a typeahead with GitHub users and then select a user and then get a repo.
 Since an endpoint to get more usernames wasn't mentioned in the challenge information, I stuck to my original thought.

+### Why Angular Material?

+While I love doing CSS and I'm really good at transfering designs from images to code, coming up with my own is something that is incredibly difficult for me.
+This is why I decided to use a UI kit that I'm very familiar with and that already has a look and feel that looks good everywhere.
+I did use CSS and BEM for layouting and some general styles, but the rest it was all Material components.
+This also helped me create the UI faster so that I could focus on setting up the redux structure and getting the data where I needed it.